Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Simulations

 Then, we evaluate the performance of $\widehat\bOmega$ and $\{\widehat\bTheta_s\}_{s\in [m]}$ estimated from msLBM and ASALM.
+The result is shown in Figure \ref{fig:l2omega}.
 Again, the msLBM performs much better than ASALM.
-The result is shown in Figure \ref{fig:l2omega} and \ref{fig:l0theta}.
-This is intuitive given that msLBM utilizes the information of all views while ASALM doesn't.
+This is intuitive given that msLBM utilizes the information of all views while ASALM does not.

-Finally we present the mis-clustering error and the eigenspace of these methods under the setting $2$ in Figure \ref{fig:Z2} and \ref{fig:Uerr}, when the three views share a common eigenspace.
-Even the current models also satisfy the assumption of the completing methods SAM and MASE, msLBM still performs much better than them because it can fully exploit the relative signal and noise strength of each views.
+Finally, we present the mis-clustering error and the eigenspace of these methods under setting $2$ in Figure \ref{fig:Z2}, when the three views share a common eigenspace.
+Even though the current models also satisfy the assumption of the completing methods SAM and MASE, msLBM still performs much better than them because it can fully exploit the relative signal and noise strength of each view.
 On the contrary, SAM can not achieve an optimal weighted combination of all views by simple average.
-MASE-scaled can use the relative signal strength of each view by using the eigen values of each view.
+MASE-scaled can use the relative signal strength of each view by using the eigenvalues of each view.
 However, it is not robust when the signal strength is small compared to the noise level.
-So we observe than when $\lambda$ is small, it performs worst.
-But when $\lambda$ increases, it perform better than MASE.
-MASE performs worst when $\lambda$ is large because it is totally unweighted.
+So we observe that when $\lambda$ is small, it performs worst.
+But when $\lambda$ increases, it performs better than MASE.
+MASE performs worst when $\lambda$ is large because it is unweighted.